adamavenir/villager.io-old/README.md

 - Projects
 - CSRF
 - ★ for favorites
-- Lists
+- Curated lists
-- Ability to be a member of a group, project
-- Ability to be an admin of a group or project
+- Ability to be a member or admin of a group
 - Suggest changes
 - Email notifications
 - Relationships
 - Alternative methods of login / account creation
+- Design (not until features are more stable)

 ## Considering:
 - Events, calendar, RSVPs